 The TSA Cares helpline assists travelers with disabilities, medical conditions and other special circumstances.
 Travelers may call TSA Cares toll-free 72 hours prior to traveling with questions about screening policies, procedures and what to expect at the security checkpoint.
 In additional, passengers should contact TSA Cares if additional assistance is needed during the screening process.

 Weekdays: 8 a.m. to 11 p.m.
 ET Weekends/Holidays: 9 a.m. to 8 p.m.
 ET

 All restrooms are fully equipped for wheelchair access.
 Family restrooms are also conveniently located throughout the terminal for families traveling with small children, an elderly parent or someone requiring special accommodation.

 Tactile Braille designations appear in each public elevator and directional signage throughout the terminal includes universal pictograms.
 Way-finding assistance is available from Airport Ambassadors stationed in centrally located information centers on ticketing and baggage claim levels.

 Aira for visually-impaired visitors

-At CMH, blind and low-vision travelers can better maneuver our airport facilities by using a service called Aira.
+At CMH, blind and low-vision travelers can better maneuver our airport facilities by using a free service called Aira.
 Made possible with geo-fencing technology, a smartphone app and/or “smart” glasses, Aira connects visually-impaired persons with a trained, remotely-located agent who can see where the traveler is and can guide them as needed.
 CMH is among more than 30 U.S. airports offering this customer service option.
 Learn more about Aira.

 A portable TTY/TDD device is available at the Information Center located in baggage claim.
 We also have two payphones equipped for this service: one in Concourse B (near Auntie Anne’s) and one on baggage claim (near Carousel 1).